SPYFF/spyff.github.io/content/post/linux/qemu-vm.md

     shell: /bin/bash
 ```

+The `#cloud-config` comment on the top is mandatory for cloud-init.
 Now let's build a cloud init image from that file:

 ```
 cloud-localds init.img init.yaml